smcnaught/Advent-Of-Code/README.md

 ## Usage
 To test any solution with your own input, create an input.txt file in the same folder and paste in your puzzle input.
 Then run the code via node.

+## Create Files for New Year
+The `create-files-for-next-year.js` script can be run to create the files for a new year of puzzles.
+Just change the `nextYear` variable to the year you want to create and run the script with node in the terminal.